Skip to main content

 • Daily expenses – this is the amount you spend on expected, obligatory expenses in the day-to-day.

-• Debt – this is the amount you owe to external financial institutions, and includes credit debt, student loans, etc.
+• Debt – this is the amount you owe to external financial institutions, and includes credit card debt, student loans, etc.

 • Insurance – most often this means the dollar value of your own life insurance policy.